brndnmtthws/brndn-io/content/posts/thinking-slowly/index.md

 ## Intuition: The Bridge Between Systems

-Intuition occupies a fascinating space between our two thinking systems.
-While it often manifests as a gut feeling (seemingly System 1), quality intuition is actually the product of expertise and pattern recognition developed through extensive experience (a System 2 process).
+Intuition sits in an awkward middle ground between the two systems.
+It can feel like a gut reaction, but the useful kind usually comes from expertise and pattern recognition built through a lot of experience.

 This is why expert intuition can be remarkably accurate in specific domains—a chess grandmaster's "feel" for the right move or a firefighter's sense that a building is about to collapse.
-These intuitions aren't emotional reactions; they're the result of thousands of hours of deliberate practice creating mental patterns that can be accessed quickly.
+It comes from seeing the same kinds of situations over and over until the important details register almost immediately.

 However, we must be careful not to confuse genuine intuition with emotional reactions or biases.
 The latter are pure System 1 products and often lead us astray.
-True intuition is System 2 thinking that has become so refined it can operate with System 1 speed.
+My shorthand for real intuition is slower thinking trained up enough to fire quickly when the situation is familiar.

 ## How to Cultivate Better Thinking